BGDanny/better-chrome/README.md

 1. Git clone the repository
 2. Open [chrome://extensions/](chrome://extensions/) in Google Chrome
 3. Enable developer mode on the top right corner
-4. Click "load unpacked" on the top right and select the cloned repository
+4. Click "load unpacked" on the top left and select the cloned repository

 ![installation](images/readme1.png)

-## Misc
+## Acknowledgements

 <div>Icons made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>